9elements/picoprog/README.md

 # Picoprog

-Picoprog is a firmware for the Raspberry Pi Pico that provides a USB-to-serial and USB-to-SPI bridge.
+Picoprog is a firmware for the Raspberry Pi Pico and STM32 BluePill boards that provides a USB-to-serial and USB-to-SPI bridge.
 It allows you to communicate with UART and SPI peripherals via USB.

 ## Prerequisites